 - In 2015, after winning a bronze medal at the King’s Cup in the men’s 60kg category, Rohit switched to the 64kg category for his further tournaments.

 - In 2018, Rohit suffered a ligament and a right knee injury due to which he was not able to participate in the World Championship 2019 and Tokyo Olympics 2020.
 In an interview, he talked about his injury and said,

 “I suffered a ligament injury in 2018, which led to me missing out on the World Championship.
 Then I injured my ligament again in 2019.
 I had ligament injuries in both my knees.
 The left one during the India Open and then the right during the nationals.
 My injury was so severe that I was told by the doctor that if you play, your entire knee can get damaged.”
 The Times of India

 - In 2019, Rohit competed in the Asian Amateur Boxing Championship 2019 in Thailand.

-- In 2019, Rohit participated in the 4th Elite Men’s National Boxing Championship at Baddi, Himachal Pradesh.
+- In 2019, Rohit participated at the 4th Elite Men’s National Boxing Championship in Baddi, Himachal Pradesh.

 - Rohit participated in the All India Inter Railways Championship in 2022, and he defeated Ishmit Singh, who represented Central Railway with a score line of 5-0 unanimous decision.
 In an interview, talking about his victory, Rohit said,

-- Rohit Tokas enjoys drinking alcohol on a few occasions.
+- Rohit Tokas enjoys drinking alcohol on various occasions.